Other health problems

 As mentioned earlier, lymphoma can appear virtually anywhere in the body.
 Although it is very much associated with lymph nodes, it is largely classified into groups by its location in the cat's system:

 • Extranodal lymphoma: a more common form of cancer in cats, this type of feline lymphoma is related to anatomical structures not listed above.
-The skin, nasal cavities, kidneys and entire nervous system are generally most affected.
+The skin, nasal cavities, kidneys, and entire nervous system are generally most affected.
 Of all of these areas, the most frequent seems to be the nasal cavities.
-Signs and symptoms can be varied and unspecific, ranging from excessive nasal discharge and loss of motor function.
+Signs and symptoms can be varied and unspecific, ranging from excessive nasal discharge to loss of motor function.
 It usually affects cats from the ages of 5 to 9 years.
+New diagnostic imaging techniques are helping to identify extranodal lymphoma earlier, providing hope for better management strategies.

 It can be difficult to determine what causes any illness in cats, but knowing there is a problem is vital.
 Our article on how to know if your cat is sick can be helpful.
 Regardless, taking your cat to the veterinarian as soon as you think there is a problem is imperative.